Northeast Coast campaign (1724)

 In March and April the Wabanaki killed 30 British settlers.
 The most significant battle was between Captain Josiah Winslow (older brother of John Winslow) who was stationed at Fort St. George.
 He with 16 troops were going down river in two whale boats when they were ambushed by the Tarrantines (Mi'kmaq).
 All but three were killed, including Josiah Winslow.

-The natives then attacked Captain Samuel Penhallow at Fort Menaskoux, Arrowsick, killing numerous cattle and taking three prisoners.
+The natives then attacked Captain Samuel Penhallow at Fort Menaskoux, Arrowsic, killing numerous cattle and taking three prisoners.